Pola

 Sustainability

-If you ask three agencies and get three completely different figures, it's rarely because someone is calculating 'wrong.'
-It’s because the question is often asked too early.
+If you ask three agencies and get three completely different sums, it's rarely because someone is calculating “wrong.”
+It's because the question is often asked too early.

-A website can be a digital business card – or your most important sales channel, a recruiting tool, a donation driver, a self-service portal.
-That's why the range in many guides is from "from 1,000 €" to "over 100,000 €."
-AgenturFinder
+A website can be a digital business card—or your most important sales channel, a recruiting tool, a donation engine, a self-service portal.
+That’s why the range in many guides extends from “from 1,000 €” to “over 100,000 €.”

-What we repeatedly see in projects: The biggest price differences don't arise from pretty details, but from an unclear idea of the scope.
-As soon as it's unclear whether you need a CMS, whether content is being migrated, whether tracking is set up in compliance with data protection laws, whether multilingualism is planned, whether a team has time for content internally – each offer will paint a different picture.
+What we often see in projects: The biggest price differences do not arise from pretty details, but from a vague understanding of the scope.
+As soon as it is unclear whether you need a CMS, whether content will be migrated, whether tracking is set up in compliance with data protection, whether multilingualism is planned, whether a team internally has time for content—each offer will paint a different picture.

-Our first 'secret ingredient' is therefore a simple heuristic we call the Scope Triangle: Goal, Risk, Operation.
-Goal means: What should the website visibly achieve (inquiries, applications, sales)?
+Our first “secret ingredient” is a simple heuristic we call Scope Triangle: Objective, Risk, Operation.
+Objective means: What should the website measurably achieve (inquiries, applications, sales)?
 Risk means: What must not go wrong (security, law, downtime, brand impact)?
-Operation means: Who is maintaining content, who updates, who optimizes after launch?
+Operation means: Who maintains content, who updates, who optimizes after launch?

-And something else that stands out more in 2026: AI and modules lower the costs for standard setups.
+And something else noticed more in 2026: AI and builders are driving down the costs for standard setups.
 At the same time, expectations for performance, data protection, accessibility, and security are rising.
-This doesn't compress the range – it makes it even wider.
+This doesn’t narrow the range—it makes it even wider.

 Colorful abstract shapes and gradients are visible.Colorful abstract shapes and gradients are visible.

-You still want a number before you dive deeper.
+You still want a number before diving deeper.
 Understandable.
-Here are realistic ballpark figures for agency projects in 2026 – as a guide, not a 'price list.'
+Here are realistic ballpark figures for agency projects in 2026—for orientation, not as a “price list.”

-An Online Shop rarely starts reasonably below 10,000 € and quickly reaches 50,000 €+ depending on assortment, payment, legal issues, integrations, and UX.
-HEADON
+An online shop rarely makes sense under 10,000 € and quickly reaches up to 50,000 €+ depending on the range, payment, legal issues, integrations, and UX.

-For portals, web apps, member areas, or complex integrations (CRM, ERP, booking, configurator), you often start upwards of 20,000 € – and yes, it can reach six figures if it’s more software than a 'website.'
-Internationally, surveys show similar ranges up to 150,000 $+ for web apps.
-GoodFirms
+For portals, web apps, member areas, or complex integrations (CRM, ERP, booking, configurator), you often move from 20,000 € upwards—and yes, this can reach six figures if it is more software than a “website.”
+Internationally, a survey among web companies shows similar ranges up to 150,000 $+ for web apps.

-Our second heuristic is used to make these numbers tangible: "How much risk is attached to a click?"
-If a mistake is 'just' a wrong image, that’s different than if an error prevents orders or makes donation forms unusable.
+Our second heuristic helps make these figures tangible: “How much risk is attached to a click?”
+If a mistake is “only” a wrong image, that’s different from a mistake that prevents orders or breaks donation forms.
 The higher the impact of a click, the more budget must go into stability, testing, and monitoring.

-And another practical detail: The hourly rates often range roughly between 90 and 150 € per hour at agencies, freelancers usually lower.
-Sascha Fix What’s critical is not the rate – but how well the team sets up the scope, so you don’t end up paying twice.
+Another practical detail: Hourly rates in agencies often hover around 90 to 150 € per hour, freelancers usually less.
+However, it's not the rate that’s crucial—but how well the team sets up the scope cleanly, so you don’t pay double in the end.

 What Is Included in the Agency Price

 Then comes UX/UI design: wireframes, visual direction, components, states, responsive behavior.
-Here, decisions determine what will save or cost money later: Is the system modular?
+This is where things are decided that later save or cost money: Is the system thought of as modular?
 Is there a reusable design system?
-Or is every page a one-off?
+Or is each page a one-of-a-kind?

-The development holds the bulk: frontend, CMS setup, data models, forms, search, integrations, tracking foundation.
-In 2026, much is faster due to modern frameworks – but responsibility remains.
-AI helps with speed but doesn’t replace the decision of whether something is maintainable, secure, and accessible.
+The bulk lies in development: frontend, CMS setup, data models, forms, search, integrations, tracking basics.
+In 2026, much is faster thanks to modern frameworks—but the responsibility remains.
+AI helps with speed but doesn’t replace the decision about whether something is maintainable, secure, and accessible.

-In strong agency offers, you'll also find: quality assurance (browsers, devices, forms, edge cases), launch support (domain, hosting, redirects, indexing), and handover (CMS briefing, documentation).
-These parts are rarely 'sexy', but they prevent typical "Why aren’t inquiries coming in?" weeks after going live.
+What’s also included in strong agency offers: quality assurance (browsers, devices, forms, edge cases), launch support (domain, hosting, redirects, indexing), and handover (CMS training, documentation).
+These parts are rarely sexy but prevent the typical “Why aren’t inquiries coming in?” weeks after going live.

-In projects, we like to work with a transparent setup known from product development: a clear kickoff, a short input sprint, then iterations.
-At our end, much happens structured in tools like Figma and a clear project board, so you don’t have to guess where we are.
+We enjoy working in projects with a transparent setup you know from product development: a clear kickoff, a short input sprint, then iterations, using tools like Figma and a clear project board, so you’re not guessing where we stand.

-And one more thing, often left out of cost articles: Good agencies include decision-making time.
+And another point many cost articles omit: Good agencies include decision time.
 Content feedback, approvals, coordination.
-Not to 'slow you down', but because true collaboration takes time – and in the end, is the reason the website coheres.
+Not to “slow you down,” but because real collaboration takes time—and is ultimately the reason why the website fits.

-Do you want a number that suits you?
+Do you want a figure that fits you?

 Say Hello

-Costs Arise from Complexity, Not the Page Number
+Costs Arise from Complexity, Not the Number of Pages

 The Cost Drivers in Detail

-When we explain budgets, we almost always say the same sentence: The page number is rarely the problem.
-The price arises where complexity comes in – and it is often well hidden.
+When explaining budgets, we almost always say the same: The number of pages is rarely the issue.
+The price arises where complexity enters—and it's often well hidden.

-First, there's the design degree.
-An adapted template can work.
-But as soon as you want your brand to truly feel like you (typography, imagery, tone, micro-interactions), design rounds, tests, and decisions arise.
-The transition from 'template adapted' to 'individual design' is often practically priced at 2,000–5,000 €.
-Sascha Fix
+First is the degree of design.
+A tweaked template can work.
+But as soon as you want your brand to feel truly like you (typography, imagery, tone, micro-interactions), there are design rounds, tests, decisions.
+The jump from “template adjusted” to “custom design” is often priced between 2,000–5,000 €.

-Then come functions: newsletter connection, appointment booking, application process, data import, filters, multilingualism.
-Some sources calculate roughly 500–2,000 € extra per feature – not because the feature is 'magical', but because it needs tests, error cases, and maintainability.
-HEADON
+Then come features: newsletter integration, appointment booking, application process, data import, filters, multilingualism.
+Some sources roughly calculate around 500–2,000 € extra per feature—not because the feature is “magical,” but because it requires tests, error cases, and maintainability.

 The most underestimated block is almost always content.
-Texts, photos, case studies, PDFs, translations: If you just 'somehow' copy content together, the website feels like an empty house.
-At the same time, good content creation costs real time.
-For professional texts and images, 500–2,000 € more is quickly due, depending on scope.
-Sascha Fix
+Texts, photos, case studies, PDFs, translations: If you cobble content together “somehow,” the website feels like an empty house.
+At the same time, creating good content takes real time.
+For professional texts and images, depending on the scope, an additional 500–2,000 € may be needed.

-And then there are the invisible things that are no longer optional in 2026: performance, data protection, security, accessibility.
+And then there are the invisible things that are no longer optional by 2026: performance, privacy, security, accessibility.
 Mobile traffic has been over 60% worldwide for years.
-Statista If your site is annoying on mobile, it won’t work 'anyway.'
+If your page is annoying on mobile, it won’t “work despite it.”
 It will simply be abandoned.

-Our third 'secret ingredient' here is a small decision aid: Impact Budgeting.
-We prioritize not by 'nice to have', but by effect: What's measurably improving inquiries, donations, applications?
-What's reducing support effort?
-What's creating trust?
-This prioritization often saves budget without sacrificing quality – because you’re not investing in features that only feel good on paper.
+Our third “secret ingredient” is a small decision aid: Impact Budgeting.
+We prioritize not by “nice to have,” but by impact: What measurably improves inquiries, donations, applications?
+What reduces support effort?
+What builds trust?
+This prioritization often saves budget without sacrificing quality—because you don’t invest in features that only feel good on paper.

-And yes: That suits us at Pola.
-We not only build websites that look good.
-We build digital places that people can find, understand, and use – even when they surf slower, use assistive technologies, or just have little patience.
+And yes: That fits us as Pola.
+We don’t just build websites that look good.
+We build digital places people can find, understand, and use—even if they surf slower, use assistive technologies, or simply have little patience.

 Unsplash image for inclusive designUnsplash image for inclusive design